blacksails/mailspree-ui/README.md

 the app, which means that the end user will have the initial app rendered faster.

+## Future ideas
+Because this webapp is based upon the mailspree service, it currently only supports the things that the mailspree api makes possible.
+Read the [mailspree](https://github.com/blacksails/mailspree) readme for a list of things that could be added to the service in the future.

+There are a few things that could be improved in this app which does not depend on the backend service.
+See the issues of this project for some of them.

 ## Credits

 Author: Benjamin Nørgaard ([blacksails](https://github.com/blacksails))